Metalhead-Robot/metalhead-robot-wiki/README.md

 ### High Level Summary of the Project

+- Landing page with vision and goals of MHR
+- Display new releases, sorted by most recent
 - Display upcoming (future) releases
-- Display new releases, sorted by most recent
+- Link albums to music platforms
-- Filter releases by genre, country and type
+- Filter releases by genre, country, type and release date
 - Listen to album preview
-- Add albums to the user's library
-- Display the user's library
-- Recommend albums based on the user's library
+- Share music on social media